Other posts from the On a visit to.. series:

 I have to admit that I practice yoga a lot less when I’m traveling.
 Maybe that’s because I like to concentrate on the travel, the people I meet, the current moment.
 Also usually it’s complicated, I don’t have a mat or the place is not quiet.
 Sometimes I do a few yoga asanas in the morning and in the evening before I go to bed so I can prevent back pain.
 I definitely want to take a yoga lesson in another country, in a different language.
 Having in mind that I discovered yoga in France, I’ve still never had a lesson in Bulgaria.
 It’s definitely on my priority list for my next trip home!

-Which book do you think will be most suitable for our trip to Paris?
+Which book do you think is best for our trip to Paris?

 I’ve just bought Garance Doré’s first book.
 She’s really famous here as she’s a symbol of the French style although she lives in New York.
 She’s the First Lady of the French blogging sphere – an illustrator, yogini, traveler, inspirational person, a connoisseur of a beautiful life.
 I still haven’t read the book to its end but I think it gives a pretty good idea of the American dream with a taste of French.